aspnetzero/documents/docs/en/Migration-from-Boilerplate-to-AspNet-Zero-Angular.md

 # Migration Guide: Transitioning from ASP.NET Boilerplate to ASP.NET Zero

-A concise step-by-step guide to seamlessly migrate your Angular application from ASP.NET Boilerplate to ASP.NET Zero by leveraging the advanced features and capabilities of ASP.NET Zero.
+This is a step-by-step guide to migrate your Angular application from ASP.NET Boilerplate to ASP.NET Zero.

 ## Introduction